radareorg/radare2-book/basic_commands/print_modes.md

     0x7fff0d29da34 = 0x00000000
     0x7fff0d29da38 = 0x7fff0d29da38 -> 0x0d29f7ee /bin/ls

 This can be used to look at the arguments passed to a function.
-To achive this, simply pass a 'format memory string' as an argument to `pf`, and temporally change current seek position / offset using `@`.
+To achieve this, simply pass a 'format memory string' as an argument to `pf`, and temporally change current seek position / offset using `@`.
 It is also possible to define arrays of structures with `pf`.
 To do this, prefix the format string with a numeric value.
 You can also define a name for each field of the structure by appending them as a space-separated arguments list.

     [0x4A13B8C0]> pf 2*xw pointer type @ esp
     0x00404888 [0] {